-Ricoh Theta Z1 is Ricoh’s new flagship 360 camera, which features the first 1-inch sensors for consumer 360 cameras, along with other groundbreaking features.
-In this hands-on review, I discuss its specifications, features, image quality compared to other 360 cameras, as well as price and availability.
-I also show some sample photos and videos.
+Ricoh Theta Z1 is Ricoh’s flagship 360 camera, the first consumer 360 camera to feature 1-inch sensors, along with other groundbreaking features.
+I have been using it since April 2019 and have found it to be the best overall 360 camera for virtual tours as of June 2020.
+In this long term hands-on review, I discuss its specifications, features, image quality compared to other 360 cameras, as well as price and availability.
+This post will be continuously updated as new features are added or new information becomes available.

 Specifications and comparison with Theta V